Mario & Luigi: 2000–2003: AlphaDream founding, conception, and first game

-AlphaDream was founded in 2000 by former employees from Square including Chihiro Fujioka, director of Super Mario RPG, and Tetsuo Mizuno, Square's second president.
+AlphaDream was founded in January 2000 by Tetsuo Mizuno, Square's former president.
 Square had previously developed Super Mario RPG, the first role-playing game (RPG) starring characters from the Mario series.
-After a number of smaller games, Mario & Luigi: Superstar Saga was their first game to be released outside of Japan.
+After a number of smaller games, Mario & Luigi: Superstar Saga was AlphaDream's first game to be released outside of Japan on November 17, 2003.

-The Mario & Luigi series took inspiration from Super Mario RPG when it came to turn-based combat.
-Yoshihiko Maekawa, a producer at AlphaDream who also co-directed Super Mario RPG, noted how the latter was inspired by a children's toy in Japan where the player had to press buttons in time with music.
-From there he conceptualized turn-based mechanics that blended action with general RPG gameplay, where the player had to make timed button presses to be more successful.
-It was there the developers knew they were creating an RPG game that had a Mario feel.
-Transitioning to the Mario & Luigi series, AlphaDream revisited the timed button pressing combat system, making additions for the first game in the series, Mario & Luigi: Superstar Saga.
-Each game following, they experimented more with the buttons available, making further additions as the series progressed.
+The Mario & Luigi series took inspiration from Super Mario RPG when it came to turn-based combat, which AlphaDream producer Yoshihiko Maekawa co-directed.
+In an interview, he remarked that one inspiration for Super Mario RPG was a children's toy in Japan where buttons had to be pressed in time with the music.
+From there, he conceptualized turn-based mechanics that blended real-time action with general RPG gameplay by allowing the player to make timed button presses to be more successful in their attacks.
+AlphaDream iterated on this timed button-pressing concept for Mario & Luigi: Superstar Saga by letting the player dodge enemy attacks entirely.

-When it came to characters in Mario franchise at the time, they were generally underdeveloped.
-Since Mario & Luigi is mainly based on a text-based story, AlphaDream approached Nintendo with the mindset of revamping characters such as Luigi.
-With Nintendo's approval and support, the characters and their depth were developed from scratch.
+When it came to characters in the Mario franchise at the time, they were generally underdeveloped personality-wise.
+Since Mario & Luigi mainly employs a text-based story, and would see the duo interacting with many different characters across the storyline, AlphaDream wished to approach the characters from scratch.
+With Nintendo's approval and support, characters such as Luigi were reworked by the team, attempting to stay true to what originally made them charming to fans.

+Partners in Time attempted to innovate on the formula set by Superstar Saga by introducing baby counterparts to Mario and Luigi, doubling the amount of characters the player controls simultaneously.

 2004–2009: Nintendo DS era

 Nintendo revealed Mario & Luigi: Partners in Time (then called Mario & Luigi 2) at E3 2005, where a playable demonstration of the game was available.
-The demos consisted of three levels, each accompanied with a tutorial to guide the player.
+The demo consisted of three levels, each accompanied by a tutorial to guide the player.
 Each level had a different objective and represented the characters' abilities in the game, such as the use of the hammer.
 Between the game's unveiling at E3 and its release, Nintendo of America revealed details of the game relating to Partners in Times plot and gameplay, as well as the fact that it would be compatible with the "Rumble Pak" feature.
 Partners in Time was first released in North America on November 28, 2005.
-Mario & Luigi: Bowser's Inside Story was revealed to be in development in October 2008 in Japan at Nintendo's Tokyo Press Event.
-At the time, the game was called Mario & Luigi RPG 3!!!.
-From there, it was announced in North America and Europe at the E3 2009 event and released in the fall of the same year.
+Mario & Luigi: Bowser's Inside Story was revealed to be in development in October 2008 in Japan at Nintendo's Tokyo Press Event under the temporary title Mario & Luigi 3.
+The North America and Europe release was announced at the E3 2009 event and it released on September 15, 2009.